Vimalrka1/Library-Management-System/README.md

 1.3: Information Retrieval
 1.4: Reporting and Analytics

-#NOTE:For screenshot, Please refer the word file as named "Task_1_Library Management System.docx
+#NOTE:For screenshot, Please refer the word file as named "Task_1_Library Management System.pdf